 When Fantasy High ended, people demanded more.
 Brennan, the best DM in the world (in my opinion), came up with a video saying that Dropout already shot season 2, and while they edit it, a short sidequest will be released.
-That side quest was Escape From The Blood Keep. a six-part adventure they shot in one weekend, which introduced new characters via other cast members and guests.
+That side quest was Escape From The Blood Keep.
+They shot a six-part adventure in one weekend, introducing new characters via other cast members and guests.

 While Escape From The Blood Keep lasted only six weeks, it was still a breather.
-There is truly something profound seeing people act out D&D characters around the table.
+There is something profound about seeing people act out D&D characters around the table.

-Each episode is about two hours, and it flies by.
+Each episode is about two hours, and it flies by very quickly.

 More ‘Produced With Love’ Please

 The thing I like the most about Dropout in general and Dimension 20, in particular, is that they make what they love to see.
-There are no ads involved, no shady promises behind the scenes, no handshakes in the dark.
-This is a fun streaming service.
+There are no ads involved, no shady promises behind the scenes, and no handshakes in the dark.
+Dropout is a fun streaming service.